bjmorgan/kinisi/docs/source/faq.md

     > `Pymatgen` objects (i.e., `from_file`, `from_Xdatcar` and `from_pymatgen`) the input time unit is
     > **femtoseconds**.
 It is planned that this (confusing) inconsistancy will be addressed in a future point
     > release of `kinisi`.

-- I have been using `kinisi` in my research and would like to cite the package, how should I do this?

-    > Thanks for using `kinisi`.
-Please cite the [JOSS publication](https://doi.org/10.21105/joss.05984), the
-    > methodological [arXiv preprint](https://arxiv.org/abs/2305.18244), and specifically refer to the
-    > version of `kinisi` that has been used.

 - How does `kinisi` work?